piotrwitek/typesafe-actions/README.md

 ## Motivation

-When I was first trying to use [redux-actions](https://redux-actions.js.org/) with TypeScript I was intimidated by incorrect type signatures and broken type-inference cascading throughout the entire code-base [(click here to read more detailed comparison)](#redux-actions).
+When I was first trying to use [redux-actions](https://redux-actions.js.org/) with TypeScript I was intimidated by incorrect type signatures and broken type-inference cascading throughout the entire code-base [(read more detailed comparison)](#redux-actions).

 Moreover alternative solutions in the wild have been either **too verbose because of excess type annotations** (primary maintainability concern) or **used classes** (hinders readability and enforce to use a **new** keyword 😱).